-The World famous San Diego Zoo, one of the most visited (the zoo draws over 3 million people a year!) and priciest ($50 per person!) zoos around, is the city’s most prominent tourist attraction.
+The World famous San Diego Zoo, one of the most visited (the zoo draws over 3 million people a year!) and priciest ($67 per person!) zoos around, is the city’s most prominent tourist attraction.
 Any trip to San Diego would not be complete without a visit to this wonderful zoo.
-Located on 100 acres in gorgeous Balboa Park, over 3700 animals and 700,000 exotic plants call the zoo home.
-It is a very pretty zoo to stroll around with nicely landscaped grounds, a diverse variety of plant life and plenty of shade.
+Located on 100 acres in gorgeous Balboa Park, over 3700 animals and 700,000 exotic plants call the beautiful park home.
+It is a very pretty zoo to stroll around with nicely landscaped grounds, a diverse variety of plant life, and plenty of shade.

-The zoo is most notable for their Giant Panda Exhibit, being one of only a handful of US zoos to house pandas.
-The only other zoos with Pandas are the National Zoo in Washington DC, Zoo Atlanta, and the Memphis Zoo.
-If you head straight to the panda exhibit at opening, you will avoid the lengthy wait (oftentimes up to an hour!) and have more time to explore without feeling rushed, as well as obtain crowd free photos and videos of the 2 adorable Pandas!
+The zoo is most notable for the famous Giant Panda Exhibit, being one of only a handful of US zoos to house pandas.
+The only other zoos with Pandas are The National Zoo in Washington DC, Zoo Atlanta, and the Memphis Zoo.
+If you head straight to the panda exhibit at opening, you will avoid the lengthy wait (oftentimes up to an hour!) and have more time to explore without feeling rushed.
+At this time, it’s easier to obtain crowd-free photos and videos of the 2 adorable Pandas!

 Your admission ticket includes a few cool extras.
 The double decker Guided Bus Tour takes you on a 35 minute tour of most of the zoo grounds.
 This is where you will find the best overviews of the park, and hence, the prime photo opportunities.
 It’s a relaxing addition to your day of walking.
 I recommend taking the tour mid-day after your feet start tiring.

 The Skyfari Aerial Tram ride provides a convenient and scenic means of transportation from one end of the park to the other.
-It’s a fun ride with nice views of the zoo, the Museum of Man, and even a hint of the San Diego skyline.
+It’s a fun ride where you will enjoy nice views of the zoo, the Museum of Man, and even a peek of the San Diego skyline.

-Other highlights at the zoo include an underwater hippo viewing area, an underwater polar bear viewing area, Australian Wonders (home to several koala bears), and Gorilla tropics (a lush tropical walk through area with waterfalls).
+Other highlights at this fabulous zoo include an underwater hippo viewing area, an underwater polar bear viewing area, Australian Wonders (home to several koala bears), and Gorilla tropics (a lush tropical walk through pretty waterfalls).

 The San Diego Zoo is also known for its’ unique Animal Ambassador program.
 Here you will see Cheetahs and dogs living together!
 The dogs and cheetahs are paired together at a very young age to establish a bond.
 The purpose of the pairing is to make the cheetah more comfortable as dogs have a natural tendency to be relaxed around people.

 Be aware that there is plenty of walking required at this zoo including hilly terrain so dress appropriately (gym shoes and preferably workout clothes).
 On the bright side, you will get in your daily workout and more as those miles will quickly rack up by the end of the day.
-On average, it will take about 4-5 hours to walk the entire zoo, although you can cut out some of this time if you choose to take the guided bus tour.
+On average, it will take about 4-5 hours to walk the entire zoo, although you can see more in less time via the guided bus tour.